HannahRy/ltc_timecode_pi/README.md

    ```sh
    sudo make uninstall
    ```
-   This will stop and disable the service and timer, and remove all installed files.
+   This will stop and disable the service and timer, and remove all installed files (the `ltc` user and config file will not be removed).

 You can adjust the configuration at `/etc/ltc_timecode_pi.conf` to set your device, framerate, and NTP server.

 ## Technical Details: Timing Correction

-For an in-depth explanation of the advanced timing correction techniques used to achieve precise LTC output—including hardware optimizations, ALSA buffer compensation, and adaptive mathematical correction—see [docs/TIMING.md](docs/TIMING.md).
+For an in-depth explanation of the advanced timing correction techniques used to achieve precise LTC output - including hardware optimizations, ALSA buffer compensation, and adaptive mathematical correction; see [docs/TIMING.md](docs/TIMING.md).

 ## License